 Preamble: Recount the past year, good and bad.

 This is a valuable exercise on it’s own.
 All you need are slips of paper and about 20 minutes of quiet time.
 You can even break it up into several sessions through the week.
 For some reason it works better that way.
 Do the Small Steps to Wrapping up the Year.

 Let go of last year by burning away our proud and shameful memories.
 This is one darn cathartic thing to do and if you have a friend to share it with, even if she’s just a witness, it can be even more powerful, for both of you.
 Do Part One

 Knowing your roles is a core concept Pilot Fire brings to planning and time management.
 Even if you’ve thought about it before, this exercise will help you discover parts of you you didn’t even know you had.
 Part Two

 Part Three: Make your plan.

 One last thing.
 This takes about 2 hours to do at least.
-On January 26 I’m offering a 6-hour workshop in San Francisco to dig in and set yourself up with an awesome plan that will connect you to your dreams and get you moving right away.
+On January 24 I’m offering a day long workshop with remarkable presenters in a beautiful San Francisco venue.
+Dig in and set yourself up with a great plan that will connect you to your dreams and get you moving right away.
 The pricing is designed so that anyone can afford it.
-I’m limiting the workshop to 20 people and there are still some spaces left.

 Anyone can afford it.